Data-Scrappers/cross-galactic-hackathon-2022/README.md

 2. Decision tree and gradient boosting (XGBoost)
 3. Recurrent neural network (LSTM)

+Repository structure:

+1. LSTM
+Folder with LSTM notebook and py files with model and dataloader.
+2. Initial_data_uploading + XGboost test.ipynb
+Notebook with data preprocessing and classification using **XGboost**
+3. hackaton_logistic_regression.ipynb
+**MVP** for this project.
+Contains data preprocessing and classification using **Logistic Regression**.

 Below are descriptions of the use of each of the methods and the results obtained.

 **Logistic regression**